 If you are new to steam canning but the idea is intriguing, watch this video here to help you get started!

 Get the steam canning mini resource guide to help you understand the benefits of steam canning versus water bath canning!

-Bring a large pot of water to boil up to 24 hours before you plan to can these onions as they need to brine in a salt water bath for several hours before canning.
+Bring a large pot of water to boil up to 24 hours before you plan to can these onions as they need to bring in a saltwater bath for several hours before canning.
 I’ve gotten away with as few as six hours soak-time.

 Put 2 ½ pounds of pearl onions (white or red) in boiling water for 2 minutes.
 Strain and pour into an ice water bath to cool.

 When cool to the touch, slice off the root end of the onion, about a quarter of an inch, and squeeze from the opposite end to the external layer remains in your fingers and the skin-free pearl onion squirts out.
 Reassemble the onion if the layers separate.
 Put the skinned onion in a bath of cold salt water- 4 cups cold water with ½ cup salt.
 Let the onions rest for several hours.